 - a $500* penalty (indexed for inflation) for each failure to comply with your due diligence requirements (reference: IRC section 6695(g) and (h))

 - A minimum penalty of $1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an unreasonable position (reference: IRC section 6694(a))

-*The penalty is $500 for each credit claimed on a return.
-This could mean up to three due diligence penalties per return when the return has claims for the EITC, the CTC and the AOTC or for a tax year 2016 tax return a penalty of $1,530.
+*Indexed for inflation, the penalty per failure for returns prepared after 2018 is $520 for each credit or HOH filing status claimed on a return.
+This could mean up to four due diligence penalties per return when the return claims for the EITC, the CTC, the AOTC and HOH filing status.
+For a tax tax return prepared after 2018, the penalty can be $2,080.